 Wherever you go shopping, be it for food, beauty products and more, it seems fairly easy to tell when items are ethically sourced.
 Usually somewhere on the packaging you’ll see each product advertised as being ethical or sustainable just as often as other labels are advertised, like cruelty-free or eco-friendly labels.
 But when it comes to jewelry, it's not always as clear.

-In December 2000, the United Nations General Assembly resolved to create an international certification scheme to standardize requirements for controlling rough diamond production and trade.
-Two years later, the Kimberley Process Certification Scheme (KPCS) was born, and by 2003, participating countries -- including the US -- began implementing KPCS rules.
-However, this program has limitations, as it doesn’t necessarily address the issues surrounding conflict diamonds such as child labor and environmental destruction.
+In December 2000, the United Nations General Assembly resolved to create an international certification plan to standardize requirements for controlling rough diamond production and trade.
+Two years later, the Kimberley Process Certification Scheme (KPCS) was born, and by 2003, participating countries - including the US - began implementing KPCS rules.
+While this program is a positive step in the right direction, it has its limitations; it doesn’t necessarily address the issues surrounding conflict diamonds such as child labor and environmental destruction.

-Today, many diamond retailers are making the move toward diamonds that are 100% free of associations with environmental and human rights violations.
-It’s a great start -- but these diamonds might not be visibly labeled as such, and jewelers are even less likely to disclose when their gems are KPCS-certified but not totally conflict-free.
-So, to help discerning shoppers, we’ve made this brief guide to help you check if you’re making a socially-conscious purchase.
+Today, many diamond retailers are making the move towards diamonds that are 100% free of associations with environmental and human rights violations.
+While it’s a great start, these diamonds may not be labeled as such, and jewelers are even less likely to disclose when their gems are KPCS- certified but not completely conflict-free.
+Based on this issue, we’ve created a brief guide to help discerning shoppers check if they’re making a socially-conscious purchase.

 1. Do Your Research

 The most important first step is to do your research and know what you are looking for.
-Often, jewelers who offer conflict-free diamonds will have this information available on their website.
-They should also have information about the precious metals used in their jewelry.
+Many jewelers who offer conflict- free diamonds will often have this information available on their website.
+They should also have additional information about the precious metals used in the jewelry they sell.

-If this information isn’t online, you will have to dig deeper.
-Asking questions about the sourcing of your gems and metals will allow you to make an educated, socially responsible purchase.
+If this information isn’t online, we suggest digging deeper by asking questions.
+Asking questions about the sourcing of your gems and metals will allow you to make a more educated and socially responsible purchase.